ericcchiu/golang-intro/README.md

 export PATH=$PATH:/user/local/go/bin
 ```

-1. [Introduction](##Introductiones made to a profile file may not apply until the next time you log into your computer.
+1. Changes made to a profile file may not apply until the next time you log into your computer.
 To apply the changes immediately, just run the shell commands directly or execute them from the profile using a command such as source \$HOME/.profile.

 ---